 The perfect mix of history, beach, highlands and kite-surfing

-Moving south, stop in Hoi An, the most charming and beautiful of Vietnam’s coastal towns and check into the Life Heritage Resort.
-With many of its wooden buildings dating from the 19th century or earlier, the place is a living version of Vietnam’s history, untouched by the war.
+Moving south, stop in Hoi An, the most charming and beautiful of Vietnam’s coastal towns and check into the Anantara.
+With many of the town’s wooden buildings dating from the 19th century or earlier, the place is a living version of Vietnam’s history, untouched by the war.
 Don’t miss the monthly festival of lights, and if you have time stop off at one of the many traditional tailors to have some clothes custom made for you.

 But to really get you under the skin of a destination, you need to see it from the local’s point of view, and we know the best people in town to show you around.
 After a leisurely cycle through emerald green rice paddies, hang out with a local farmer for the day before taking to sea with a fisherman and net.
 And if you’re looking for a challenge, there’s always the opportunity to hop into a coracle.